acts-project/acts/docs/examples/full_chain_odd.md

 )
 ```

-In our simple example we assume a homogenous magnetic field along the beam axis with 2 T. Which is then passed to all the different algorithms in our simulation and reconstruction pipeline.
+In our simple example we assume a homogenous magnetic field along the beam axis with 2 T. The magnetic field is passed to all the different algorithms in our simulation and the reconstruction pipeline.

 ```python
 field = acts.ConstantBField(acts.Vector3(0.0, 0.0, 2.0 * u.T))